2 min read

 Obtaining the tax ID in Serbia

-To open the non-resident business bank account, the company does not have to be a tax resident of Serbia.
-However, some of the banks that offer the service of maintaining non-resident business accounts will open the account only for the companies that are Serbian tax residents.
-Namely, they require their clients to obtain a Serbian tax ID number.
+To open a non-resident business bank account, the company does not have to be a tax resident of Serbia.
+However, some of the banks will open the account only for the companies that are Serbian tax residents.
+Namely, they require their clients to obtain a Serbian tax ID number (hereinafter: TIN).
+On the contrary, some banks leave the option for clients to decide whether they will become tax residents of Serbia.

 How can a foreign company obtain a tax ID in Serbia?

-A tax ID in Serbia is assigned to the natural or legal entities by the Serbian Tax authority.
-However, to obtain it, a legal entity will need to justify the application for the tax ID by proving future income, or business that may be subject to taxation in Serbia.
+A TIN in Serbia is assigned to natural or legal entities by the Serbian Tax administration.
+However, to obtain it, a legal entity will need to justify the application for the TIN by proving future income, or business that may be subject to taxation in Serbia.
 The most common problem that occurs here is proving a direct market connection with the Republic of Serbia, i.e. the existence of specific business activities on our territory.

 Condition

-Given the fact that this initial step is more challenging than the actual process before the bank, it is important to make the right choice of a bank, one which will not require this as a precondition.
+Given the fact that this initial step is more challenging than the actual process before the bank and it usually prolongs the procedure with the bank, it is important to make the right choice of a bank, one which will not require this as a precondition.

 LEGALITY OF HAVING A NON-RESIDENT BANK ACCOUNT IN SERBIA